 - Iraq received Weapons Of Mass Destruction or ingredients and equipment related to them from multiple sources◊: Brazil, China, Egypt, Germany, Italy, Luxembourg, the Netherlands, Niger, Portugal, Singapore, Spain, Switzerland, the United Kingdom and the United States.

-- Deadly Gas: There was considerable use of chemical weapons in an attempt to break the stalemate in the later years of the war, yet another parallel with World War One, as evidenced by the picture above.
+- Deadly Gas: There was considerable use of chemical weapons in an attempt to break the stalemate in the later years of the war, yet another parallel with World War I, as evidenced by the picture above.

-- Enemy Mine: Iran received arms, training and spare parts from...
+- Iran received arms, training and spare parts from...
 Israel, of all countries, who regarded Saddam Hussein as the greater threat.
 It's also been claimed that the Israeli bombing of the Osirak nuclear reactor in Iraq was partially aided by Iranian intelligence (after the Iranians had attempted to bomb the same facility in 1980).
 Iran completely denies all of this.

 - The United States really didn't like Saddam's Iraq, yet they still provided it with support because they hated Iran more.
 They had actually helped Iran and even warned them of Saddam's plans, but cut off all support after the incident with the American embassy.
 In an even straighter example, the U.S. was only a minor supporter of Iraq, and the largest was... the Soviet Union.